How to Learn Stock Market Trading?

 Stop-Loss Orders:

-• Stop loss order will automatically exit a trade at a preset loss levels.
+• A stop loss order will automatically exit a trade at a preset loss level.

 Position Sizing: